optimizely/python-sdk/README.md

     project datafile at regular intervals and update ProjectConfig when a new datafile is received.
-A hard-coded datafile can also be provided along with the sdk_key that will be used initially before any update. :
+A hard-coded datafile can also be provided along with the sdk_key that will be used initially before any update:

         optimizely.Optimizely(
           sdk_key='put_your_sdk_key_here'
         )

-    If providing a datafile, the initialization will look like: :
+    If providing a datafile, the initialization will look like:

         optimizely.Optimizely(
           datafile=datafile,